Telegram RSS Feeds: Auto-Publish Updates to Your Channel (Step-by-Step Guide)

 - Your source publishes content (blog post, news article, podcast episode)

-- The RSS feed updates with the new item
+- The RSS feed updates with a new

-Several approaches exist for RSS to Telegram integration, each with trade-offs.
+Several approaches exist for RSS to Telegram integration, each with trade-offs depending on your technical comfort level and volume requirements.

 Method 1: Telegram Bots with RSS Integration